-- Ontamination officers have been consulted on the proposals and outlined the applicable conditions approved at outline stage are carried over to this Reserved Matters scheme and thus are required to be addressed.
+- 103 Contamination officers have been consulted on the proposals and outlined the applicable conditions were applied at outline stage.
 A separate condition discharge application has been submitted and is being considered (21/09388/COND) which requires details relating to site investigations, remediation statements, gas mitigation measures and verification reports.
 These details are required to be addressed prior to commencement of phase 2. - In respect to the surface water drainage proposals, these are in line with those set out within the original outline planning application and the agreed discharge rate of 85 l/s is still valid.
-It should be noted that the allowance for climate change has now increased to 45% and the applicant shall satisfy themselves that adequate on site attenuation can still be provided to address the increased allowance for climate change.

-In respect to the proposed site layout Condition 18 of 18/01501/OT required a 8 metre clear zone (8 meter easement) from the edge of the channel, in conjunction with requirements from the Environment Agency.
+It should be noted that the allowance for climate change has now increased to 45% and the applicant shall satisfy themselves that adequate on site attenuation can still be provided to address the increased allowance for climate change. - In respect to the proposed site layout Condition 18 of 18/01501/OT required a 8 metre clear zone (8 meter easement) from the edge of the channel, in conjunction with requirements from the Environment Agency.
 Additional information has been provided by the applicant which identifies an 8 meter zone along the River Aire and is thus considered to satisfy the requirements.